JagCesar/Allihoopa-iOS/README.md

 ```

 This opens a login/signup dialog where the user can authenticate with Allihoopa.
+You should not *really* have to call this method yourself: the SDK will
+automatically show a login screen before dropping, for example.

 It uses `SFSafariViewController`, which lets the user avoid entering
 username/password into the app if they are already signed into allihoopa.com in